Codelicious-Oda-x-DNB/codelicious-event-tasks/Nr. 6 13-02-2024/docs/README.md

   final String model;
   final List<Choice> choices;
   final Usage usage;
-  final String?
-      systemFingerprint; // Some types has to be optional, as the api returns null here
+  final String? systemFingerprint; // Some types have to be optional, as the api returns null here

   ChatCompletion({
     required this.id,